VertebrateResequencing/wr/.docs/reliable4/prod-validation-260827.md

    leaves a manager that `stop`/`clean` cannot kill (no pid file under `-f`), and `parseBmgroups` never `Wait()`s its `bmgroup -w` child, so every manager leaves a defunct process.
+7. **Reliable3 issue 2a: priority-unfair limit-group budget allocation.
+OPEN, and reproducible on demand.** The shared per-limit-group budget is handed out first-come across sibling scheduler groups, in map order rather than priority order, so a low-priority sibling scanned first takes the whole budget and a higher-priority sibling gets nothing. `developers/wrdev.sh priority-fairness-check` reproduces it deterministically in-process:
+   `low(pri0).count=2000 high(pri250).count=0 high.skipped=2500` at a 2000 limit.
+   That mode is an INVERTED reproducer - it asserts the bug, so its **exit 0 means the bug is still present** - and it prints a banner to that effect.
+When this is fixed, convert that mode into a regression gate (the higher-priority sibling must get its share) and delete this item.
+Not seen to bite production yet, which is why it is recorded rather than scheduled: it needs sibling scheduler groups of *differing* priority sharing one limit group.